Traveling to Europe

 Traveling between April – June or September-October, are fantastic times to visit Europe.
 You can expect the weather to be cooler in the south and less crowds due to school being in session.
 Plus, there’s still plenty of day light.

 November – March is considered “off-season” which means people are less likely to travel during this time.
 Traveling in off season has its perks.
 Many European cities have big Christmas and holiday markets, that are a must if you’re a big holiday fan.
 Just make sure to pack for the weather as it may be less cooperative than the summer months.
-You might want to pack some rain boots.
+You might want to pack some rain gear.

 Will I have Trouble With the Language Barrier?